ArchangeLillith/slots-project/README.md

         * For ruins, state management for (none)/(avaliable)/(exhausted) -Different visuals and sounds for each state change
         * Money += (variable passed in from checking algorithm)
-        * Stats can be passed straight into stats.js from the main loop as things are calculated -Example, [crows += variable passed in from scoring loop] before loop variable is added to the cumulative variable that will be added into global MONEY variable
+        * Stats can be passed straight into the state that deals with them -Example, [crows += variable passed in from scoring loop] before loop variable is added to the cumulative variable that will be added into global MONEY variable
     }